 Trigger and safe foods are different for everyone.
 As you live with this disease, you will learn to identify what they are.

 During a flare, foods high in fibre can trigger obstructive symptoms – particularly if the bowel is narrowed due to inflammation – and should only be consumed after consultation with your healthcare provider.

-Other trigger foods and drink may include the following:
+Other foods and drink that may worsen symptoms of IBD include the following: